 I am not perfect.
 I never will be.
 I've stopped trying to strive for something that's impossible.
 I've also recognized that he's not perfect and our marriage is never going to be perfect either.

-But we have been able to come together, two beautifully imperfect people, to love one another despite all our imperfections.
-We commit each day to try to love each other and to try our best to serve our Lord through our marriage.
+We have been able to come together, two beautifully imperfect people, to love one another despite all our imperfections.
+We commit each day to love each other the best we can and to try our best to serve our Lord through our marriage.
 And I guess, that's all any of us can really do, isn't it?
 Just keep trying.
 And loving each other the best we can, snotty noses and all.

-Will you please take some time today to let your hubby know how much you love him?
+Please take some time today to let your hubby know how much you love him.
 We get so busy and mad and crazy and tired sometimes, that we forget.
 So don't forget today, okay?
-Love on him with all you have.